fayssalElAnsari/Python-BPlusTree-Implementation/README.md

 If you intend to read and maybe also modify this program the previous chapter contains some instructions on where everything is located and the reasoning behind some design choices.

 It is still possible to add these modifications to the project:
-* Optimize the search algorithm to have a mix of binary search and linear search.
+* [ ] Optimize the search algorithm to have a mix of binary search and linear search.
 Starting with a binary search and changing the algorithm with each step after a certain number of steps to finally come to the linear search.

-* When inserting and deleting we can traverse the tree only one time by keeping track of all the traversed full nodes and whether or not they will be split after the queued operation.
+* [ ] When inserting and deleting we can traverse the tree only one time by keeping track of all the traversed full nodes and whether or not they will be split after the queued operation.
 This allows for a faster operation while also avoiding failing operations in the case of multiple threads.
 For example, looking for a key while another is being inserted at the same time if a node is split a certain time this could lead to reporting the key as non-existent even though it is present in the tree.

-* Using many threads to further optimize each operation.
+* [ ] Using many threads to further optimize each operation.

-* In some cases allowing duplicate keys is useful, but in some others it could lead to ambiguity.
+* [ ] In some cases allowing duplicate keys is useful, but in some others it could lead to ambiguity.

-* Other algorithms are still not finished such as the B-Plus tree.
+* [ ] Other algorithms are still not finished such as the B-Plus tree.

-* Adding a better way to visualize the trees.
+* [ ] Adding a better way to visualize the trees.

-* More tests
+* [ ] More generalized tests to have better flexibility when modifying later on.

 <details>
   <summary>Each week's progress</summary>